 We are often not aware or want to honestly admit to the cognitive bias supporting our many daily decision-making events.
-But no individual is totally immune to prejudice and favoritism (good or bad) because it would be difficult to effectively function without them!
+But no individual is immune to prejudice and favoritism (good or bad) because it would be difficult to function without them effectively!

-Civilization has progressed over two hundred thousand years and it continues to operate generally in much the same manner today, notwithstanding our extremely changed and fast-shifting milieu.
-The global village is infinitely more complex, and the population is continually barraged with information from any array of communication channels daily.
-In this modern environment, individuals cannot effectively process and absorb all the information around us, therefore we must resort to the use of cognitive bias associated ‘mental shortcuts or heuristics’ to aid in our decision-making.
+Civilization has progressed over two hundred thousand years, and it continues to operate generally in much the same manner today, notwithstanding our hugely changed and fast-shifting milieu.
+The global village is infinitely more complex, and the population is continually barraged with information from an array of communication channels daily.
+In this modern environment, individuals cannot effectively process and absorb all the information around us.
+Therefore we must resort to the use of cognitive bias associated ‘mental shortcuts or heuristics’ to aid in our decision-making.

 Cognitive Bias: Definition

-Cognitive Bias is a methodical pattern of deviation from norm or rationality in human judgment.
-Individuals create their own subjective social reality from their perception of the input.
-In summary, cognitive bias is a error in human reasoning, evaluating, remembering, or another cognitive event, often a result of holding onto one’s preferences and beliefs notwithstanding receipt of opposing information.
+Cognitive Bias is a systematic pattern of deviation from norm or rationality in human judgment.
+Individuals create their subjective social reality from their perception of the input.
+In summary, a cognitive bias is an error in human reasoning, evaluating, remembering, or another cognitive event, often a result of holding onto one’s preferences and beliefs notwithstanding receipt of opposing information.